mshenawy22/Giphy-Trending-Flutter-app/README.md

 2. Once logged in, create a new app to generate an API key.

-3. Open the `lib/utils/api.dart` file in your project and replace the `YOUR_API_KEY` with your actual Giphy API key.
+3. Open the 'giphs_model.dart' file in your project and replace the `YOUR_API_KEY` with your actual Giphy API key.
-Replace your api key at giphs_model.dart

 ```dart
 const apiKey = '';